khofstadter/OpenBCI-SuperCollider/README.md

 * Cyton, CytonDaisy, Ganglion - use these SuperCollider classes if you connect to your board via bluetooth serial (the dongle).
 Maximum sample rate is 250Hz (Cyton) and 200Hz (Ganglion).

+* CytonWifi, CytonDaisyWifi, GanglionWifi - these SuperCollider classes require the WiFi Shield and a special firmware ( [arduino sketch](https://github.com/redFrik/OpenBCI_WIFI/blob/OpenSoundControl/examples/WifiShieldOSC/WifiShieldOSC.ino) ) for sending OSC.
+Maximum sample rate for these classes is 16000Hz.

 ## troubleshooting

 **mac os 10.12.x** and later with cyton + dongle...